Strawberry Banana Muffins with Oat Streusel Topping

-- Like any muffin recipe, make sure that your ingredients are at room temperature before getting started.
+- It’s best to start with ingredients that are at room temperature.
 This helps everything mix together evenly without over mixing.

 - Measure the flour correctly.
 Too much flour leads to dry, crumbly muffins.
 Whisk the flour first, then spoon it into a dry measuring cup and level off the top.